 My policy was not vailed anymore, after my pacemaker and ICD implant.
 The insurer cancelled the existing policy and paid out the duration, which was fine.

 4.2 If you do not have already have travel insurance

 Are you unsure where to look for insurance companies specialising in travelling with a pacemaker and ICD?
 Firstly, check with your pacemaker clinic, the heart foundation website, or the brochures given to you by your doctor.
 This may take a bit of research to find the right travel insurance company, so don’t worry.

 Secondly, ask your previous insurer or try a search engine company for results.
 I use a free search engine called AllClear Travel Compare and add in my medical information.
 Then it shows me my options for different insurers, a quote, and what it covers.

 4.3 Tips for pacemaker or defibrillator (ICD) insurance coverage

 - Ask if the country you want to travel is covered under your travel insurance.

-- Print out a copy of your Travel Insurance and keep it on yourself and send a copy to your next of kin.
+- Print a copy of your Travel Insurance and keep it on yourself.

-How to book a flight with pacemaker or defibrillator (ICD)
+5. How to book a flight with a pacemaker or defibrillator (ICD)

 This is a good idea also when you are travelling a long distance by train or boat, as well.